tyll/tinyos-2.x-contrib/tinyos-programming/SoundLocalizer/README.txt

 Known bugs/limitations:

+- If on step 4, the motes turn on their red LED, you need to make the following change to tinyos-2.x/tos/chips/atm128/i2c/Atm128I2CMasterPacketP.nc: in the AsyncStdControl.start command (around line 90), replace call I2C.init(FALSE);

+with

+#ifndef ATM128_EXTERNAL_PULLDOWN
+#define ATM128_EXTERNAL_PULLDOWN FALSE
+#endif
+	call I2C.init(ATM128_EXTERNAL_PULLDOWN);

-The precision of the time synchronization will affect the reliability of the "closest to the sound" detection process.
+- Better time synchronization would produce more reliable "closest to the sound" detection...

 $Id$